World Class Championship Wrestling: Legacy

 Kevin Von Erich released a compilation DVD of classic Von Erichs matches in 2004.
 Rumors of an impending WWE buyout of the WCCW syndicated broadcast video library began to spread on internet message boards the following year, and on June 5, 2006, the company issued a press release announcing that the purchase had been finalized.
 Footage from KTVT's "Championship Sports" telecasts was not included in the buyout and is not owned by the WWE.
 WWE released a DVD titled The Triumph and Tragedy of World Class Championship Wrestling on December 11, 2007.
 A documentary by Chicago filmmaker Brian Harrison on WCCW and the Von Erichs, Heroes of World Class, was released on DVD on June 15, 2006, to rave reviews from fans and critics alike.
 An updated "Director's Cut" DVD of Heroes of World Class, 30 minutes longer than the original, was released in December 2006.
 The documentary featured interviews from several of the key figures in World Class, including Kevin, Mercer, Grant, Hart, Adams, Skandor Akbar, Marc Lowrance, David Manning and Johnny Mantell.
 On February 14, 2007, WWE 24/7 debuted WCCW on WWE 24/7 hosted by Kevin Von Erich and Michael Hayes.

 In 2009, the entire Von Erich family was inducted into the WWE Hall of Fame.
 World Class' two major venues, Reunion Arena and Texas Stadium, were demolished soon thereafter.
 Reunion Arena was imploded on November 17, 2009, while Texas Stadium saw the same fate nearly five months later, on April 11, 2010.

 In May 2018, Imperial Wrestling Revolution, an Oklahoma-based independent wrestling promotion, announced they had changed their name to World Class Revolution in honor of World Class Championship Wrestling, with the blessing of Kevin Von Erich and the Von Erich family.

+A 2023 sports drama film, The Iron Claw, produced by A24 chronicles the history of the Von Erich family and World Class' history as a whole.
+The film is directed by Sean Durkin, the film stars Zac Efron, Lily James, Jeremy Allen White, Harris Dickinson, Maura Tierney, Maxwell Jacob Friedman, Chavo Guerrero Jr. and Holt McCallany.